Centers for Medicare and Medicaid Innovation - Grants in Ohio

 State Innovation Models initiative

 The Centers for Medicare and Medicaid Innovation announced on Feb.
 21, 2013 that Ohio is one of only 16 states that will receive Model Design funding for the State Innovation Models (SIM) initiative.
-Over the next 6 months, the State of Ohio will receive up to $3,000,000 to develop a State Health Care Innovation Plan.
+During the next six months, the State of Ohio will receive up to $3,000,000 to develop a State Health Care Innovation Plan.
 Ohio was one of only two states to receive the maximum award amount.
 Ohio will use the SIM grant to develop a comprehensive plan to expand the use of patient-centered medical homes and episode-based payments for acute medical events to most Ohioans who receive coverage under Medicaid, Medicare and commercial health plans.
 The Governor’s Office of Health Transformation will lead the design team in partnership with the Governor’s Advisory Council on Payment Innovation, which includes representatives from prominent Ohio employers, health plans, health systems and consumer advocates.
 The Ohio Patient-Centered Primary Care Collaborative (OPCPCC) will play an important role in expanding the use of the PCMH model throughout Ohio and we look forward to collaborating with the membership of OPCPCC on this important initiative that will transform health care in Ohio.
 More details are available on the CMMI web site.
 Read the Ohio press release on the Office of Health Transformation web site.

-Over six months period, the Governor's Office of Health Transformation (OHT) hosted 100+ health experts in 50+ design meetings.
+During the six-month period, the Governor's Office of Health Transformation (OHT) hosted 100+ health experts in 50+ design meetings.
 This work is summarized in Ohio's State Health Care Innovation Plan, which OHT submitted to the federal government on November 18 as the final step in the design process and the first step toward testing new payment models.

 State Healthcare Innovation Plan